parroit/ceykotlin/README.md

 ceykotlin
 =========

-This project contains comparison of constructs developed both in Kotlin and Ceilon
+This project contains comparison of constructs developed both in Kotlin and Ceylon